Jfortin1/TCGA_AB_Compartments/README.md

 ## Visualization

-The subdirectory `visualization` contains an R script `visualization.R` to load the data into R and create a barplot of the eigenvector values, as well as a little function called `convert2GRanges()` that will convert the data to a GRanges for convenience.
+The subdirectory `visualization` contains an R script `visualization.R` to load the data into R and create a barplot of the eigenvector values (see image above), as well as a little function called `convert2GRanges()` that will convert the data to a GRanges for convenience.

 ## Note about preprocessing